jonboulle/nstack-docs/reference/supported_integrations.rst

 Supported Integrations
 ======================

-NStack is built to integrate with existing infrastructure, event, and data-sources.
+NStack is built to integrate with existing infrastructure, event, and data-Sources.
 Typically, this is by using them as *sources* and *sinks* in the NStack Workflow Language.

 .. seealso:: Learn more about *sources* and *sinks* in :ref:`Concepts<concepts>`

 **Sources**
  - Postgres ::

-    sources.postgres : Text {
+    Sources.postgres : Text {
       pg_host = "localhost", pg_port = "5432",
       pg_user = "user", pg_password = "123456",
       pg_database = "db", pg_query = "SELECT * FROM tbl;" }